therealmog/tickd/README.md

 <br>

 <h2>The structure</h2>
-<p>Every 'page' in the app is its own class instance.
-For example, the authentication screen is first declared in the main program as the object named "auth".<br>This makes it very easy to quickly get values entered in one screen and then pass them onto a another screen.</p>
+<p>Every 'page' in the app is its own class instance.<br>For example, the authentication screen is first declared in the main program as the object named "auth".<br><br>This makes it very easy to quickly get values entered in one screen and then pass them onto a another screen.</p>